JynS/Generative-Css/README.md

 # Generative CSS

 Generative Css is a site that generates backgrounds using CSS3's `radial-gradient` and `linear-gradient` properties.

-Press the spacebar on desktop or tap the screen on mobile to generate a new background
+Press the spacebar on desktop or tap the screen on mobile to generate a new background.

 ## How it works
 The way it works is that it builds the css for 1-11 radial gradients, and 1 linear gradient, and chains it all together to one rule for `background` and sets the background to that rule.
 An example of the output could look like this: